hurricanemad/Vitis_AI/README.md

 # Vitis_AI
+## Introduction:

-#**Introduction:This is a modified Vitis-AI cloned from Xilinx repository(https://github.com/Xilinx/Vitis-AI).
+**This is a modified Vitis-AI cloned from Xilinx repository(https://github.com/Xilinx/Vitis-AI).
 These codes run in a docker environment created by Xilinx.
 You can browse the [quick start guide](https://xilinx.github.io/Vitis-AI/3.0/html/docs/quickstart/mpsoc.html) of Vitis-AI for Zynq UltraScale+ to learn about the methods to intialize the docker environment.
 The program provide the quantizing code of the model of two super resolution algorithm, which are [RDN](Residual Dense Network for Image Super-Resolution)  and [SRCNN](Super-Resolution Convolutional Neural Network).
 The quantized model can finally run in Kria KR260 Robotic kit.**

-#Author: Hui Shen(Doxxxx)
+## Author: Hui Shen(Doxxxx)

-#Date: May, 2024
+## Date: May, 2024

-#**Quick Start:**
+## Quick Start:

+### Premise:

-##Premise: You should train a float model of the [RDN](https://github.com/yjn870/RDN-pytorch) or [SRCNN](https://github.com/yjn870/SRCNN-pytorch) network using the goal image dataset.
+You should train a float model of the [RDN](https://github.com/yjn870/RDN-pytorch) or [SRCNN](https://github.com/yjn870/SRCNN-pytorch) network using the goal image dataset.

+### Example:

-##**Example**:You can use below code to quantizing a RDN model:
+**You can use below code to quantizing a RDN model:**

 **sudo su**